the-argus/rit-gdc-talks/from_scratch.md

 - open-world content streaming
 - Physics, particularly 3D physics

-Note: these are examples of difficult problems that you may face when writing a game from scratch
+Note: Streaming is the source of the infamous cyberpunk 2077 launch bugs! and there and many more.
+These are just two examples of some very difficult problems in gamedev.
+There are many others.

 ---